Least zero of pairs of additive cubic equations: The lower bound of the main term

 When $k>1$ and $p \geq p_0$, we consider the simultaneous equations of $x_i,x_j$,

 or after appropriate transfer,

 where the symbol $\ \hat{} \ $ indicates deleting the item.

-Part (i), (ii) of the $M$-good condition ensure that there exist at least two column vectors $ $ and $ $ that are not parallel.
+Parts (i) and (ii) of the $M$-good conditions ensure that there exist at least two column vectors $ $ and $ $ that are not parallel.
 Hence, we can always choose suitable indices \( i \) and \( j \) such that

 By repeated application of Lemma \ref{lemma6.3} (lifting for $p \neq 3$), any solution of \eqref{lemma6.5_proof_3} (mod $p$) under the limit

 yields $p^{14(k-1)}$ solutions of \eqref{lemma6.5_proof_3} (mod $p^k$).
 So \eqref{lemma6.5_conclusion_1} in this case follows from